CSE237SP2022/project-nutritionscraper/README.md

 # project-nutritionscraper
 ### Functionality of project
 - PersonalNutrition Info.java takes in a users height, weight, and gender and outputs your lean body mass.
 The Excerise.java class calculates how many calories you would burn given your weight, activity level, and duration of activity.
-The WeightManagement.java takes in a persons basal metablic rate and how much weight they want to lose over a given period time and outputs how many calories you need to each everyday.
+The WeightManagement.java takes in a persons basal metablic rate and how much weight they want to lose over a given period time and outputs how many calories you need to reach everyday.

 ### Daniel user story
 -  Iteration 1: